brandonhenning/galvanize-puzzles/grid-puzzles/eight-couples.md

 * Mr and Mrs Swain work as Shoppers.
 * "The Modern Comedy" was brought by a couple driving a Skoda.

-Is it a problem to find out everything about everyone from this information?
+Can you find out everything about everyone from this information?

+---

+Submit a link to a document showing your structured approach to solving this problem.